Laravel Middleware

 php artisan make:middleware CheckUser

-Before using any middleware, you have to register it.
+Before using any middleware, you must register it in your Laravel application.

 Example: